giorgiberia/giorgiberia.github.io/_posts/2024-03-03-decorators.md

 ---
 layout: post
-title: "using decorators to validate input data on django rest viewsets working example"
+title: "Using decorators to validate input data on django rest viewsets working example"
 date:   2024-03-03 10:58:41 +0400
 categories: blog
 ---
 Recently, I stumbled upon a Real Python Podcast episode 192 where they were talking about decorators.
-I always liked more control over stuff and used decorators rarely, but thi episode made me look at them differently.
+I always liked more control over stuff and used decorators rarely, but this episode made me look at them differently.

 I wanted a clear picture of fields somewhere near with methods, so that when somebody asked me what to send to the endpoint, I could just point them to the method.
 {% highlight Python %}

     @parse_request_params(